 portal to enjoy a personalized experience.

-The portal will also present content recommendations based on the user’s profile, rather than simply showing the latest content or menu options that may not even be relevant.
+The portal will also present content recommendations based on the user’s profile, rather than simply showing the latest content, or menu options that may not even be relevant.

-ServiceNow’s portal displays content and menu
+ServiceNow’s portal displays content and menu options based

 In this case, a personalized approach means that users can also subscribe to certain topics and to receive a notification when each topic is updated.
 Not only does this proactively help users and make the content more versatile, but it also allows the company to monitor what users are most interested in so they can optimize content efforts accordingly.